2007 Virginia Tech Hokies football team: Recruiting

 National Signing Day was on 2007-02-07.
 The Hokies' recruiting class was highlighted by Tyrod Taylor, who was rated the #1 dual threat quarterback in the country.
 Taylor was announced as the Hokies' #2 quarterback on August 21.

 Below is a list of the recruits that signed their letter of intent with Virginia Tech:

-Post-season awards
+Awards and honors

-Following the Hokies' victory over Virginia, which clinched the division title, Xavier Adibi, Chris Ellis, Victor Harris, and Eddie Royal were honored as first team all-ACC, while Barry Booker, Duane Brown and Brandon Flowers were recognized on the second team.
+Xavier Adibi, Chris Ellis, Victor Harris, and Eddie Royal were honored as first team all-ACC, while Barry Booker, Duane Brown and Brandon Flowers were recognized on the second team.